Work with Report view in Power BI Desktop

 The ability to copy and paste visuals is useful for people who build and updates multiple reports frequently.
 When copying between files, settings and formatting that have been explicitly set in the formatting pane will carry forward, while visual elements relying on a theme or the default settings automatically update to match the theme of the destination report.
 So when you get a visual formatted and looking just the way you want, you can copy and paste that visual into new reports and preserve all that good formatting work.

 If the fields in your model are different, you'll see an error on the visual and a warning about which fields don't exist.
 The error is similar to the experience you see when you delete a field in the model that a visual is using.

 To correct the error, just replace the broken fields with the fields you want to use from the model in the report to which you pasted the visual.
 If you're using a custom visual, you must also import that custom visual to the destination report.

 When you create a report, you can also hide pages from a report.
 This approach might be useful if you need to create underlying data or visuals in a report, but you don't want those pages to be visible to others, such as when you create tables or supporting visuals that are used in other report pages.
 There are many other creative reasons you might want to create a report page, then hide it from a report you want to publish.

 Hiding a report page is easy.
 Simply right-click on the report page tab, and select Hide from the menu that appears.

 There are a few considerations to keep in mind when hiding a report page:

-You can still see a hidden report view when in Power BI Desktop, even though the page's title is grayed out.
-In the following image, Page 4 is hidden.
+You can still see a hidden report view when in Power BI Desktop, even though the page shows a hidden page icon.
+In the following image, the Overview page is hidden.